HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 Results from our testing show that the `Medium` model does relatively well at detecting humans and cars without having too high load on the Nvidia Jetson.

+#### Sub Sub Problem: /cmd_vel throttle might not be equal to how many m/s in real world, IMU as ground truth

+While using /cmd_vel works in simulations to update the dynamics model's linear x velocity, this is not the case in a real robot.
+Putting our throttle to the max value of 1.0 might not correspond 1:1 to the 1.0m/s in physical world assumption.

+Also because when we are testing the robot without battery, our robot is not even self-propelled since we don't actually move the robot via throttle but via carrying it around to simulate movement.

+We need to use a method to calculate the velocity of the robot.
+This can be done via taking the Zed2's IMU via the topic `/zed/zed_node/imu/data` for `IMU` messages containing the linear acceleration and angular velocity.

 ## Assumptions

 ### Gaussian Distribution